White nationalism: Definitions of whiteness

 Most white nationalists define white people in a restricted way.
 In the United States, it often—though not exclusively—implies European ancestry of non-Jewish descent.
 Some white nationalists draw on 19th-century racial taxonomy.
 White nationalist Jared Taylor has argued that Jews can be considered "white", although this is controversial within white nationalist circles.
 Many white nationalists oppose Israel and Zionism, while some, such as William Daniel Johnson and Taylor, have expressed support for Israel and have drawn parallels between their ideology and Zionism.
 Other white nationalists such as George Lincoln Rockwell exclude Jews from the definition but include Turks, who are a transcontinental ethnicity.

 White nationalist definitions of race are derived from the fallacy of racial essentialism, which presumes that people can be meaningfully categorized into different races by biology or appearance.
 White nationalism and white supremacy view race as a hierarchy of biologically discrete groups.
 This has led to the use of often contradictory obsolete racial categories such as Aryanism, Nordicism, or the one-drop rule.
-Since the second half of the 20th century, attempts to categorize humans by race have becoming increasingly seen as largely pseudoscientific.
+Since the second half of the 20th century, attempts to categorize humans by race have become increasingly seen as largely pseudoscientific.

 Regional movements

 Australia

 The White Australia policy was semi-official government policy in Australia until the mid twentieth century.
 It restricted non-white immigration to Australia and gave preference to British migrants over all others.

-The Barton Government, which won the first elections following the Federation of Australia in 1901, was formed by the Protectionist Party with the support of the Australian Labor Party (ALP).
+The Barton government, which won the first elections following the Federation of Australia in 1901, was formed by the Protectionist Party with the support of the Australian Labor Party (ALP).
 The support of the Labor Party was contingent upon restricting non-white immigration, reflecting the attitudes of the Australian Workers' Union and other labor organizations at the time, upon whose support the Labor Party was founded.
 The first Parliament of Australia quickly moved to restrict immigration to maintain Australia's "British character", passing the Pacific Island Labourers Act 1901 and the Immigration Restriction Act 1901 before parliament rose for its first Christmas recess.
 The Immigration Restriction Act limited immigration to Australia and required a person seeking entry to Australia to write out a passage of 50 words dictated to them in any European language, not necessarily English, at the discretion of an immigration officer.
 Barton argued in favour of the bill: "The doctrine of the equality of man was never intended to apply to the equality of the Englishman and the Chinaman."
 The passage chosen for the test could often be very difficult, so that even if the test was given in English, a person was likely to fail.
 The test enabled immigration officials to exclude individuals on the basis of race without explicitly saying so.
 Although the test could theoretically be given to any person arriving in Australia, in practice it was given selectively on the basis of race.
 This test was later abolished in 1958.

 Australian Prime Minister Stanley Bruce supported the White Australia policy, and made it an issue in his campaign for the 1925 Australian federal election.